Sunday, November 4, 2018

 When appearances take revenge on love…

-The greatest commandment: love of God and of neighbour
+The greatest commandment: love of God and of neighbor

 1. Opening prayer